+The first derivatives of the GAM were evaluated to identify areas of significant change (i.e., break points) in growth parameter estimates.
 Once the best-fit model was identified, we used the method of finite differences (as in Simpson, 2018) to locate time periods and/or locations of statistically significant change in growth.
 The finite differences approach approximates the first derivative of the spline generated from the GAM function.
-We calculated uncertainty in derivative estimates by computing the sum of the square root of the fixed-effects covariance matrix.
+The uncertainty in derivative estimates was compute the sum of the square root of the fixed-effects covariance matrix.
 We then identified years or latitudes where the confidence interval of the first derivative was outside the 5th to 95th percentiles of the entire dataset and designated these as “break points”.
-Once identified, we re-aggregated the raw length and age data to match these breakpoints and estimated the parameters of the VGBF using maximum likelihood in Template Model Builder (Kristensen et al., 2016).
-This was performed separately for each sex.
+Once identified, we re-aggregated the raw length and age data to match these breakpoints and estimated the parameters of the VGBF (L∞ - asymptotic length, k - the rate at which asymptotic length is approached and t0 - the estimated age at length zero).using maximum likelihood in Template Model Builder (Kristensen et al., 2016) unde the assumption that the error term is lognormally distributed with zero mean and variance σ.

+Equation 1 La=L∞×(1-exp-Ka-t0+ ε ε ~ N(0,σ2)

-The VBGF is parameterized by L∞ (asymptotic length), k (the rate at which asymptotic length is approached) and t0 (the estimated age at length zero).
-The prediction for length at age Li is subject to an error term ε that is assumed to be lognormally distributed with zero mean and variance σ.
-Our model estimates values for the three biological parameters at each spatiotemporal strata for two sexes; the additive error term is assumed universal across strata and sex and normally distributed with mean zero.
+The growth curve was fitted separately for each sex, resulting in estimated values for the three growth parameters for each spatiotemporal stratum by sex; the additive error term is assumed universal across strata and sex and normally distributed with mean zero.

-Equation 1 La=L∞×(1-exp-Ka-t0+ ε

-ε ~ N(0,σ2)

 Initial parameters were t0 = 0, σ = 0, with L∞ = 70, K = 0.

 Simulation Testing

-To evaluate the robustness of the proposed method, we performed a simulation study using datasets artificially generated via an individual-based model (IBM).
+We performed a simulation studytTo evaluate the robustness of the proposed method, using datasets generated using an individual-based model (IBM).
 The IBM is capable of mimicking individual characteristics by following the life history processes (survival, growth, and reproduction) of individual fish.
-Temporal variation in fish growth is achieved by changing the mean fishing mortality (F) experienced by the population with a generated vector of F as in (Carruthers et al. (2012).
-In this approach, we specify the median F for the final 50 years of the 100-year simulation; fish are only subject to natural mortality for the first 50 years.
-The median values for either the entirety or a subset of the final 50 years were either low (F = 0.15), medium (F = 0.25), or high (F = 0.35).
+Temporal variation in fish growth is achieved by changing the mean fishing mortality (F) experienced by the population with a generated vector of F as in Carruthers et al. (2012).
+This involved specifying the median F for the final 50 years of the 100-year simulation; fish are only subject to natural mortality for the first 50 years.
+The median values for either the entirety or a subset of the final 50 years were either low (F = 0.15yr-1), medium (F = 0.25 yr-1), or high (F = 0.35 yr-1).
 We simulate spatial variation by generating length and age datasets under different growth regimes (i.e., higher values of K and L∞) and assign a range of latitudes to each regime.
 The growth module of the IBM itself implements a VBGF with L1 and L2 as in Stock Synthesis (Methot and Wetzel, 2013):

 Equation 2 L∞ = L1+(L2-L1)1-exp⁡(-K×(a1-a2)

 Where L1,2 represents the length of a fish at age a1,2, and K is the same as in Equation 1.
-An individual fish’s growth increment is updated using this computed L∞, K and a bias-corrected lognormal error term.
+An individual fish’s growth increment is subject to bias-corrected lognormal error term.
 Depending on the scenario, the different L∞, K regimes are either assigned completely distinct latitudinal ranges or ranges with some overlap.

 The simulated scenarios described below were designed to represent the spectrum of possible growth regimes.
-The method was evaluated based on a) if it was able to accurately detect the presence or absence and location of a ‘break point’ in space or time, and b) if re-aggregation of the data at the proposed break point resulted in VBGF parameter estimates which overlapped with the true values used to generate the dataset.
+The method was evaluated based on a) if it was able to accurately detect the presence or absence and location of a ‘break point’ in space or time, and b) if re-aggregation of the data at the proposed break point resulted in VBGF parameter estimates that overlapped with the true values used to generate the dataset.